 Oats benefits

-Oats are a natural source of complex carbohydrates that provide your body with energy to help you feel fuller longer.
+Oats are a natural source of complex carbohydrates that give your body energy to help you feel fuller for longer.

 Provide your body with essential nutrients

-They also contain smaller amounts of protein and B vitamins, making them an ideal food to include in a healthy diet.
+They also contain smaller amounts of protein and B vitamins, making them an ideal food for a healthy diet.
 Oats are high in fiber and contain several vitamins, minerals, and antioxidants, which means they help support your immune system.

 Lower cholesterol and insulin resistance in PCOS